The-going/evlproject/content/core/user-api/flags/_index.md

   becomes non-zero, at which point this value is returned to the thread heading the wait queue and the group is reset to zero in the same move.
 In other words, all bits set are immediately consumed by the first waiter and cleared in the group atomically.
+Threads wait on a group by priority order, which is determined by the [scheduling policy]({{< relref "core/user-api/scheduling/_index.md" >}}) they undergo.

 ![Alt text](/images/flags.png "Event flag group")